canonical/core20/README.md

 in the `ubuntu-save` partition, under `log/boot<N>/`, being `<N>` the boot number since bootcharts were enabled.
 If a chart has been collected by the initramfs, it will be also saved in that folder.

+**TODO** In the future, we would want `systemd-bootchart` to be started only from the initramfs and have just one bootchart per boot.
+However, this is currently not possible as `systemd-bootchart` needs some changes so it can survive the switch root between initramfs and data partition.
+With those changes, we could also have `systemd-bootchart` as init process so we get an even more accurate picture.